Inference for Impulse Responses under Model Uncertainty: Bootstrap Inference for Impulse Responses

 Now consider a general impulse response $\zeta$, which is the object of interest of the analysis.
 Typically, this would be an element of either $\Psi_j$ or $\Phi_j$ for a certain $j$; that is, $\zeta = \psi_{j,a,b}$ or $\zeta = \phi_{j,a,b}$, where the subscript `$a,b$' indicates the $(a,b)$-th element of the matrix.
 It might also be a combination of elements; for example, if one wants to perform simultaneous inference across horizons, using the ideas proposed in \citet{BruderWolf17} and \citet[Section 3.6]{LSW15}, we could take $\zeta = \max_{0 \leq j \leq h} \psi_{j,a,b}$, $\zeta = \max_{0 \leq j \leq h} \phi_{j,a,b}$, or its studentized versions.
 Similarly, one could take the Wald statistics of \citet{InoueKilian16} as $\zeta$.
 The bootstrap algorithm works the same regardless of the specific object of interest; writing $\zeta$ for a general object of interest simply avoids too cumbersome notation and the need to be specific about its particular form.
-Regardless of the specific form of $\zeta$, it will be a function of the VAR model parameters $\theta$, and its estimator $\hat{\zeta}^{(r)}$ will be the same function of the VAR parameter estimators $\hat{\theta}^{(r)}$:
+Regardless of the specific form of $\zeta$, it will be a function of the VAR model parameters $\theta$, and its estimator $\hat{\zeta}^{(r)}$ will be the same function of the VAR parameter estimators $\hat{\theta}^{(r)}$, that is, $\zeta = \bar{f} (\theta)$ and $\hat{\zeta}^{(r)} = \bar{f} (\hat{\theta}^{(r)})$, where the form of the function $\bar{f} (\cdot)$ depends on the desired object of interest.